What are Specialty Pharmacies and How Do They Work?

-- Why can't some medications be kept in a regular retail pharmacy environment?
+- Why can't some medications be kept in my local pharmacy right down the road?

-- If I receive specialty medications via mail-order, should I, as a patient, trust medications from a pharmacist and pharmacy that I am likely to never meet or see?
+- If I receive specialty medications via mail-order, can I trust medications from a pharmacist and pharmacy that I am likely to never meet or see?

 - How can I be expected to handle a complicated and often enormously costly prescription?

 A specialty pharmacy is usually a subset of a larger health insurance provider, retail provider, or pharmacy benefit manager (PBM) that coordinates these services, although independent specialty pharmacies also exist.
-As noted by Drug Channels, the top specialty pharmacies in the U.S. include:
+Some of the top Specialty Pharmacies in the U.S. include:

 - CVS Caremark